-Ordinarily, pedestrians have a duty of ordinary care when crossing the street or encountering motor vehicle traffic on the public roadways.
-Generally, both drivers and pedestrians have a duty to use reasonable care to avoid accidents and pedestrian injuries.
-Drivers are generally entitled to assume that the pedestrians that they encounter on the street will obey all traffic laws and will exercise their duty of ordinary care, including the duty to look carefully before crossing the street.
+Pedestrians have a duty of ordinary care when crossing the street or encountering motor vehicle traffic on the public roadways.
+Generally, both drivers and pedestrians must use reasonable care to avoid accidents and pedestrian injuries.
+Drivers are typically entitled to assume that the pedestrians that they encounter on the street will obey all traffic laws and will exercise their duty of ordinary care, including the duty to look carefully before crossing the street.